Positive contractive projections in Schatten Spaces

 Recall that $X$ is a non-degenerate, positively 1-complemented, and indecomposable subspace of $S^2(H)$.
 We fix $1<p<2$ and $2<q<\infty$ such that $\frac{1}{p}+\frac{1}{q}=1$.
 Then by Proposition \ref{XpXq}, $X_p$ and $X_q$ are non-degenerate, indecomposable, positively 1-complemented subspaces of $S^p(H)$ and $S^q(H)$ respectively.

 We will assume that $X_q$ is of one of the types described in Theorem \ref{THM1}, and examine the implications for $X_p$ and $X$.
-We begin with a proposition that handles the types of symmetric matrices, anti-symmetric matrices and odd dimensional spinorial spaces.
+The following proposition handles the types of symmetric matrices, anti-symmetric matrices and odd dimensional spinorial spaces.